Topologically Ordered Steady States in Open Quantum Systems: Abstract

 \section{Abstract}

-The interplay between dissipation and correlation can lead to new emergent phenomena.
-Here we study non-equilibrium phases of matter with robust topological degeneracy of steady states, which is a generalization of the ground-state topological degeneracy of closed systems.
-Specifically, we construct two representative Lindbladians using engineered dissipation, and exactly solve the steady states with topological degeneracy.
-We find that while the degeneracy is fragile under noise in two dimensions, it is stable in three dimensions, where a genuine many-body phase with topological degeneracy is realized.
-We identify universal features of dissipative topological physics such as the deconfined emergent gauge field and slow relaxation dynamics of topological defects.
+{\bf The interplay between dissipation and correlation can lead to novel emergent phenomena in open systems.
+Here we investigate ``steady-state topological order'' defined by the robust topological degeneracy of steady states, which is a generalization of the ground-state topological degeneracy of closed systems.
+Specifically, we construct two representative Liouvillians using engineered dissipation, and exactly solve the steady states with topological degeneracy.
+We find that while the steady-state topological degeneracy is fragile under noise in two dimensions, it is stable in three dimensions, where a genuine many-body phase with topological degeneracy is realized.
+We identify universal features of steady-state topological physics such as the deconfined emergent gauge field and slow relaxation dynamics of topological defects.
 The transition from a topologically ordered phase to a trivial phase is also investigated via numerical simulation.
-Our work highlights the essential difference between ground-state topological order in closed systems and steady-state topological order in open systems.
+Our work highlights the essential difference between ground-state topological order in closed systems and steady-state topological order in open systems. }